wellyshen/react-cool-form/docs/getting-started/form-submission.md

 ## Submission Phases

-You might be curious about what happened after clicking the submit button?
-Whenever we submit a form, React Cool Form will execute the following procedures:
+You might be curious about what happened after we clicked the submit button?
+Whenever a form is attempting to be submitted, React Cool Form will execute the following procedures:

-### Start
+### Pre-submit

 - Touches all fields (for displaying errors)
 - Sets `formState.isSubmitting` to `true`